cmpt231-16fa/hw3/index.md

 3. Java's standard library for sorting `Array`s uses (as of Oracle Java 7) a **"dual-pivot"** variant of Quicksort due to Yaroslavskiy et al. (2009).

-  + a. *(5pts)* Research Yaroslavskiy's algorithm and **describe** how it works.  **Discuss** the pros/cons of this variant vs. original Quicksort.
+  + a. *(5pts)* Research Yaroslavskiy's algorithm and **describe** how it works.
 How does its behaviour differ from Quicksort on **pre-sorted** or partially pre-sorted data?

     (There are several kinds of dual-pivot algorithms; focus on the one